 To enhance your career prospects, you want to make sure you make the most out of going back to school.
 It’s no wonder you’re in search of the best online programs you can find.
 Now that you know what to look for when comparing choices, you can start narrowing your list.

 If you’re drawn toward a school that supports online students while preparing them for successful career outcomes, you may want to explore your options.
-To learn about University of Massachusetts Global’s student-centric approach and peruse the abundant online degree offerings, head over to the Online Campus page.
+Learn about University of Massachusetts Global’s student-centric approach and explore its abundant online degree offerings.

 Become a Student